stevearc/pypicloud/doc/topics/configuration.rst

 ~~~~~~~~~~~~~~~
 **Argument:** string, optional

-A dotted path to a subclass of :class:`~pypicloud.cache.ICache`.
+A dotted path to a subclass of :class:`~pypicloud.cache.base.ICache`.
 The
-default is :class:`~pypicloud.cache.SQLCache`.
+default is :class:`~pypicloud.cache.sql.SQLCache`.
 Each cache option
 may have additional configuration options.
 Documentation for the built-in
 cache backends can be found at :ref:`cache`.